MouseLand/Kilosort/README.md

 You can run Kilosort4 without installing it locally using google colab.
 An example colab notebook is available [here](https://colab.research.google.com/drive/1gFZa8TEBDXmg_CB5RwuT_52Apl3hP0Ie?usp=sharing).
 It will download some test data, run kilosort4 on it, and show some plots.

-Example notebooks are provided in the `docs/source/tutorials` folder and will be later published to readthedocs.
+Example notebooks are provided in the `docs/source/tutorials` folder and in the [docs](https://kilosort.readthedocs.io/en/latest/tutorials/tutorials.html).
 The notebooks include:

   1. `basic_example`:  sets up run on example data and shows how to modify parameters
   2. `load_data`:  example data format conversion through SpikeInterface
   3. `make_probe`:  making a custom probe configuration.

+**If you use Kilosort1-4, please cite the [paper](https://www.biorxiv.org/content/10.1101/2023.01.07.523036v1):**
+Pachitariu, M., Sridhar, S., Pennington, J., & Stringer, C. (2024).
+Spike sorting with Kilosort4.

 # Installation